 10 Data Protection Regulations You Need to Know About

-Concerns about privacy and protecting personal information are in the spotlight for organisations all over the world.
-New, more comprehensive data privacy laws have been enacted or proposed in the past few years and it has become an imperative for companies of all sizes and across all industries to prioritize the protection of personal data.
+Concerns about privacy and protecting personal information are in the spotlight for organizations all over the world.
+New, more comprehensive data privacy laws have been enacted or proposed in the past few years, and it has become imperative for companies of all sizes and across all industries to prioritize the protection of personal data.

-We have collected 10 data protection regulations across the globe that organisations should know about.
+We have collected 10 data protection regulations across the globe that organizations should know about.

 1. GDPR (EU)

-The EU’s General Data Protection Regulation (GDPR) came into effect on May 25, 2018 and has created a far-reaching ripple effect that brought data protection into the public eye and onto legislative agendas the world over.
-GDPR marks the most important change in data privacy regulation in the last 20 years and provides a level of protection and individual empowerment that are unprecedented.
+The EU’s General Data Protection Regulation (GDPR) came into effect on May 25, 2018, and has created a far-reaching ripple effect that brought data protection into the public eye and onto legislative agendas the world over.
+The GDPR marks the most important change in data privacy regulation in the last 20 years and provides unprecedented protection and individual empowerment.

-Europe’s new framework for data protection puts new obligations on the companies and organisations in order to ensure the privacy and protection of personal data, provides data subjects with certain rights, and assigns powers to regulators to ask for demonstrations of accountability or even impose fines in cases of non-compliance.
+Europe’s new framework for data protection puts new obligations on the companies and organizations to ensure the privacy and protection of personal data, provides data subjects with certain rights, and assigns powers to regulators to ask for demonstrations of accountability or even impose fines in cases of non-compliance.

 2. PIPEDA (Canada)

-Canada’s federal data protection law, the Personal Information Protection and Electronic Documents Act (PIPEDA) was enacted as early as 2000.
+Canada’s federal data protection law, the Personal Information Protection and Electronic Documents Act (PIPEDA) was enacted early in 2000.
 PIPEDA applies to organizations operating in the private sector and regulates, among others, how businesses collect, use and disclose personal and sensitive information.
-The law is broken down into 10 core principles that businesses must follow.
+The law is broken down into ten core principles that businesses must follow.

-In order to harmonize the Canadian requirements with the EU’s GDPR, the Government of Canada issued the Data Privacy Act, an amendment to PIPEDA, which came into force on November 1st, 2018.
-This Act adds new rules to PIPEDA and includes consent requirements, data breach notifications and revised scope of application.
+To harmonize the Canadian requirements with the EU’s GDPR, the Government of Canada issued the Data Privacy Act, an amendment to PIPEDA, which came into force on November 1, 2018.
+This Act adds new rules to PIPEDA and includes consent requirements, data breach notifications, and revised scope of application.

 3. CCPA (California)

-Effective January 1, 2020, the California Consumer Privacy Act (CCPA) comes as a response to the increased role of personal data in contemporary business practices and the personal privacy implications surrounding the collection, use, and protection of personal information.
-With this new data privacy law, signed into law on June 28, 2018, the Golden State gives consumers insight into and control of their personal information collected online and it forces companies that conduct business in the state of California to implement structural changes to their privacy programs.
+Effective January 1, 2020, the California Consumer Privacy Act (CCPA) responds to the increased role of personal data in contemporary business practices and the privacy implications surrounding the collection, use, and protection of personal information.
+With this new data privacy law, signed into law on June 28, 2018, the Golden State gives consumers insight into and control over their personal information collected online.
+It forces companies that conduct business in California to implement structural changes to their privacy programs.
 Like the GDPR, the CCPA’s impact is expected to be global, given California’s status as the fifth largest global economy.

-Among the key components of the CCPA are an extended definition of personal information, creating new data privacy rights for California residents, establishing a new statutory damages framework and introducing new regulations when children’s personal data is used.
-California’s new privacy law shares many similarities with its European counterpart, the GDPR, including data subjects’ right to know what data is being collected about them and how it is being used as well as the right to have their data erased; however significant differences can be traced between the two laws as well, particularly with regard to the scope of application and rules concerning accountability.
+Among the key components of the CCPA is an extended definition of personal information, creating new data privacy rights for California residents, establishing a new statutory damages framework, and introducing new regulations when children’s personal data is used.
+California’s new privacy law shares many similarities with its European counterpart, the GDPR, including data subjects’ right to know what data is being collected about them and how it is being used, as well as the right to have their data erased; however, significant differences can be traced between the two laws as well, particularly concerning the scope of application and rules concerning accountability.